madzera/happytree/.github/coding/WRITING_TESTS.md

 ## The unit tests structure

-Currently, the Happy Tree API provides to the API client, four interfaces for handling trees.
+Currently, the HappyTree API provides to the API client, four interfaces for handling trees.
 Each interface contains a set of services (methods) that helps the API Client to handle trees.
 Those interfaces are: